October 15 2020 – Mike Yarbrough

 We also wanted to create a ring to honor the heritage of all our forebears who have served in the Navy, during times of war and times of peace.
 In doing so, we got very lucky.
 We were able to purchase the last good-condition teak wood from the decking of the USS North Carolina, and we were also privileged to be able to obtain the teak wood decking from the USS New Jersey.
 The folks in charge of the restoration were very generous in their cooperation, and we were able use some of the wood from both ships to create our USS New Jersey Teak Wood Rings and USS North Carolina Teak Wood Rings.

 We're happy to say we've found a way to incorporate these colors into our Scottish & Irish Heritage Rings.
 Some of our most popular designs in this category are the Flower of Scotland tartan and the Irish National Tartan, which any Scot or Irish man or woman can connect with.
-If you're looking for a ring that more specifically reflects your family heritage, we've also partnered with Scotland Shop and House of Tartan to custom-make a ring with any family tartan.
+Perfect for handfasting ceremonies and other Celtic wedding traditions, if you're looking for a ring that more specifically reflects your family's Celtic heritage, we've also partnered with Scotland Shop and House of Tartan to custom-make a ring with any family tartan.

 Custom Heritage Rings

 We're all about using non-traditional materials to tell stories and capture our family heritage.
 Some of our favorite projects we've ever worked on have been rings made with materials our customers brought us -- like straw flowers from a fiance’s garden and fabric from a loved one’s military beret.
 There's simply no better way to pay tribute.
 We've had customers ask if we could use wood from a tree that grew behind their childhood home, rose petals from their late spouse's garden, and a number of other meaningful materials.
 More often than not, our answer is "yes."